bonaganda/GameBuzz/README.md

 *This page allows the reader to view what the whole website is about, and information about the creators of the website.<br>

+FAQ<br>
+---

+*This page allows the visitor to view the most frequent questions being asked on the website and GameBuzz’s response to each question.<br>

 CONTACT US<br>
 ----------

 *This page allows the reader to contact the creators of GameBuzz.
 If you have an inquiry, concern or you just want to send them a message, you just need to fill in the form and all the fields provided on the webpage and then you must click “submit” in order to send it to GameBuzz.<br>
+*LIMITATION: When trying to send a mail from the contact us box, the mail function won’t work as we are using a localhost server (Wampserver).
+Based from my research, if you want to make this work, you would have to download a certain software and change some settings on your Wampserver.<br>

 SIGNUP<br>
 ------

 *It allows the user to signup and create an account in order to gain more website privileges.
 Just enter your desired username, password and your email address.<br>

 LOGIN<br>
 -----

 *This page lets the user login if they already have an account.
 Just enter your username and password. <br>
 *If a user is logged in, there will be a logout button on the right side of the navigation which will let the user logout.<br>